Page Content

 The middle-aged man had lived with heart failure for years.
 He'd been homeless most of that time.
 While living on the street wasn't compatible with managing a chronic health condition, Ben wasn't fond of the hospital experience.

-That's a system Dr. Ducharme-Smith sees up close through her work at Mayo Clinic and as medical director of the Good Samaritan Health Clinic, which provides free medical and dental care to people without insurance.
+This is a system Dr. Ducharme-Smith sees up close through her work at Mayo Clinic.
+She also serves as the medical director of Good Samaritan Health Clinic, providing free medical and dental care to uninsured patients.

 "Discharging Ben back to the streets wasn't working.
 But what else could we do?" she said.